dr_ir_encode.h File Reference

 The decode and encode routines use a per-thread persistent flag that indicates which processor mode to use.
 This routine returns the value of that flag.

-Read AArch64 Scalable Vector Extension's vector length, in bits.
+Read AArch64 SVE or RISC-V Vector's vector length, in bits.

 ◆ dr_set_isa_mode()